Skip to main content

 • For example: avatar, world, creator.

-• Capitalize terms that are specific to VRChat or SDK, even if they include one of the worlds above.
+• Capitalize terms that are specific to VRChat or SDK, even if they include one of the words above.

 • For example: Avatars SDK, Worlds SDK, VRChat, Creator Economy, Creator Economy.